agaldran/amef_dehazing/README.md

 will attemplt to remove more haze - at the risk of overenhancement:

 ![](https://raw.githubusercontent.com/agaldran/website/master/static/img/clip_range_influence.png?style=centerme)
-<p align="center">*Influence of the clip-range parameter c on the behavior of AMEF: a) Hazy landscape b)-f) Result of dehazing with b) c=0.003 c) c=0.005 d) c=0.010 e) c=0.015 f) c=0.020*<p align="center">
+<p align="center">Influence of the clip-range parameter c on the behavior of AMEF: a) Hazy landscape b)-f) Result of dehazing with b) c=0.003 c) c=0.005 d) c=0.010 e) c=0.015 f) c=0.020<p align="center">

 Running AMEF should be quite fast.
-As explained in the paper, I found that the average runtime tested on images of **720 x 480** resolution, in a computer with an Intel® Xeon® E5 CPU at 3.5 GHz, was **0.7 seconds**.
+As explained in the paper, I found that the average runtime tested on images of **720 x 480** resolution [^1] , was **0.7 seconds**.
 If you need further speed, the computationally heaviest part of the method is the fusion scheme; there is an OpenCV implementation of it [here](https://docs.opencv.org/3.3.0/d7/dd6/classcv_1_1MergeMertens.html) that you may want to adapt.
 Have fun!

 -------
-*All the examples shown in the paper can be reproduced with this code.
+[^1]: In a computer with an Intel® Xeon® E5 CPU at 3.5 GHz *All the examples shown in the paper can be reproduced with this code.
 Additional examples are also included for completeness.*